selimslab/selimslab.github.io/_posts/2022-4-12-get-things-done.md

 1. just start
 2. define what you want
+3. do one thing and do it well
-3. plan
+4. plan
-4. prioritize
+5. prioritize
-5. do it with all your heart
+6. do it with all your heart
-6. start small
+7. start small
-7. make a lot of mistakes
+8. make a lot of mistakes
-8. do less
+9. do less
-9. sleep
+10. sleep
-10. drink water
+11. drink water
-11. take a walk
+12. take a walk
-12. talk to a friend
+13. talk to a friend
-13. say no more often
+14. say no more often
-14. rely on habits and systems
+15. rely on habits and systems
-15. write more
+16. write more
-16. work short, focused intervals and rest
+17. work short, focused intervals and rest
-17. prevent the worst
+18. prevent the worst
-18. keep going
+19. keep going
-19. ignore sunk costs
+20. ignore sunk costs

 ---

 Define what you want because a weak definition means a bad outcome